shuttle-global/shuttle-docs/docs/intro_getting_started.md

 :::

-This guide is intended for a technical audience, planning or implementing an integration.
+This guide is written for a technical audience, planning or implementing an integration.
 It is split into several sections:

 * Concepts
 * Integration